 The first step to retraining their barking behaviour is knowing where it’s coming from to begin with.
 Take a close look at when the barking occurs, who is there and what it sounds like.
 Once you’ve found the root cause, you can address their environment and retrain their behaviour through positive reinforcement.
 If your dog appears to have anxiety, there are a growing number of supplements and treatments to release their inner zen.
 But as always, if you’re unsure, consult a vet or animal behaviourist.

-Our Cool, Calm and Collected – Behaviour and Wellbeing Support supplement was developed by a vet nutritionist for anxious puppers.
-It uses natural wholefood ingredients, including Australian Hemp and St Johns Wort.
+Our Anxiety Support Wholefood Powder supplement was developed by a vet nutritionist for anxious pups.
+It uses natural wholefood ingredients, including Australian Hemp and St. John's Wort.